jchook/phpunit-assert-throws/README.md

 ## Installation

-You can install with composer if you're into that.
-Just make sure that your `vendor/autoload.php` file is included in your PHPUnit bootstrap file.
+You can install it with composer, if you use that.

 ```sh
 composer require --dev jchook/phpunit-assert-throws
 ```

-Alternatively, simply [download the one file](https://raw.githubusercontent.com/jchook/phpunit-assert-throws/master/src/AssertThrows.php) and include it in your project.
+Alternatively, [download the one file](https://raw.githubusercontent.com/jchook/phpunit-assert-throws/master/src/AssertThrows.php) and require it.

 ## Rationale

-PHPUnit's current "[best practices](https://thephp.cc/news/2016/02/questioning-phpunit-best-practices)" for exception testing seem.. lackluster ([docs](http://phpunit.readthedocs.io/en/7.1/writing-tests-for-phpunit.html#writing-tests-for-phpunit-exceptions)).
+PHPUnit's current [best practices](https://web.archive.org/web/20220524152124/https://thephp.cc/articles/questioning-phpunit-best-practices) (i.e. [expectException](http://phpunit.readthedocs.io/en/7.1/writing-tests-for-phpunit.html#writing-tests-for-phpunit-exceptions)) for exception handling do not meet [our expectations](https://github.com/sebastianbergmann/phpunit/issues/3071#issuecomment-379301478).

-Since I [wanted more](https://github.com/sebastianbergmann/phpunit/issues/3071#issuecomment-379301478) than the current `expectException` implementation, I made a trait to use on my test cases.
+Instead, you can use this simple PHPUnit add-on to provide familiar and convenient exception testing.

-* Supports multiple exceptions per test
+- Supports multiple exceptions per test
-* Supports assertions called after the exception is thrown
+- Supports assertions called after the exception is thrown
-* Clear usage examples
+- Clear usage examples
-* Standard `assert` syntax
+- Standard `assert` syntax
-* Supports assertions for more than just `message`, `code`, and `class`
+- Supports assertions for more than just `message`, `code`, and `class`
-* Supports inverse assertion, `assertNotThrows`
+- Supports inverse assertion, `assertNotThrows`

 ## Simple Example